Breast International Group

 The Breast International Group (BIG)-aisbl is a not-for-profit organisation for academic breast cancer research groups from around the world, with its headquarters in Brussels, Belgium.

 BIG facilitates breast cancer research at an international level by stimulating cooperation between its members and other academic networks, and collaborating with, but working independently of, the pharmaceutical industry.
-Such large-scale cooperation is crucial to make significant advances in breast cancer research, reduce the wasteful duplication of effort and resources, enroll numerous patients more quickly, share data and knowledge, and efficiently answer important scientific questions.
+Such large-scale cooperation is crucial to make significant advances in breast cancer research, reduce the wasteful duplication of effort and resources, enrol numerous patients more quickly, share data and knowledge, and efficiently answer important scientific questions.
 Faster and robust study results mean faster direct benefits to patients.

 History

 In the early 1990s, breast cancer research in Europe was highly fragmented, with academic groups running many similar trials, but not yet interacting in a way to facilitate collaboration.
 Together, Professors Martine Piccart and the late Aron Goldhirsch, two European opinion leaders, shared a different vision for the future: groups debating the latest research findings, sharing ideas for new clinical trials and working in harmony to conduct these trials together.

 They created BIG in 1996 and the group became a legal entity in 1999.
 Over 20 years later, BIG constitutes the largest global network dedicated solely to breast cancer.
 It unites 57 academic research groups based in Europe, Canada, Latin America, Asia and Australasia.
 These entities are tied to several thousand specialised hospitals and research centres worldwide.
 More than 30 clinical trials and research programmes are run or are under development under the BIG umbrella at any one time, and several of BIG's past studies are already considered landmark and practice-changing.
 BIG also works closely with the US National Cancer Institute (NCI) and the North American Breast Cancer Groups (NABCG), so that together they act as a strong integrating force in the breast cancer research arena.